jmtzt/ReceiptAPI/ReadMe.md

 This is a simple RESTful API used to access a database of companies and clients.
+Basically it.